 As for the immigration situation, we’ll share the details in tomorrow’s post after we’d had an opportunity to do some research today.
 The news is both good and not-so-good.
 Somehow, we’ll figure it all out.

 I’m back to feeling like myself again since the side effects of the malaria pills have finally worn off after stopping them two days ago.
-After reading about the possibility of long-term side effects after stopping the pills, I’m relieved to feel great once again.
+After reading about the possibility of long-term side effects after stopping the drugs, I’m relieved to feel great again.

 |This kudu particularly liked the lemongrass plant.|